 Important to realise is how social media works; for those purposes the focus is on Facebook considering reports consistently name it as site No 1.

 I’m pretty laidback about things friends have liked and commented on that have no relationship to me whatsoever appearing interspersed in my feed with what I’ve actually chosen to see – it is ‘social’ media after all.

-Patience starts to wear thin, though, when no matter how many times I set my feed to Most Recent, Facebook insists on resetting it to ‘Top Stories’.
+Patience starts to wear thin, though, when no matter how many times I set my feed to ‘Most Recent’, Facebook insists on resetting it to ‘Top Stories’.

 Johnny Depp could have fans swooning, liking and commenting over something as simple as making a cup of tea or frying an egg (especially if he’s a known vegan activist type).

-Let’s be honest, you may be enjoying this read, you might even give it a like, perhaps a comment and at a stretch maybe even a share – but I could’ve been a lot more certain about getting those things if I’d simply posted a You Tube video of a crazy cat chasing some string.
+Let’s be honest, you may be enjoying this read, you might even give it a like, perhaps a comment and at a stretch maybe even a share – but I could’ve been a lot more certain about getting those things if simply posting a You Tube video of a crazy cat chasing some string.

 Yet there’s no denying social media’s popularity.

 Writing about how certain aspects are most effective due to being exploitative and/or to our detriment hardly seems the best way of winning fans from amongst the people who happily use it.

 Surely jumping on the bandwagon with numerous cute cat pics would be the better thing to do?